Reithan/LumiaGuide/README.md

 ### `npm run deploy`

-Deploys the fully minified page to the GitHub Pages linked branch Will need the gh-pages module installed (`npm install gh-pages --saved dev`)
+Deploys the fully minified page to the GitHub Pages linked branch.

+Will need the gh-pages module installed (`npm install gh-pages --saved dev`)

 ## Learn More